Since you’re searching for a hack squat alternative, I’ll assume a few things are true about you.

 Both the regular squat and the hack squat work many of the same muscles.
-The main difference is that the squat recruits more of the trunk musculature than the hack squat.
+The main difference is that the conventional squat recruits more of the posterior core muscles than the hack squat.

-Specifically, I’m talking about the spinal erectors, those cable-like muscles that run up either side of your spine.
+Specifically, I’m talking about the spinal erectors, which run up either side of your spine.

 That’s because as you squat down, your upper body inclines forward.
 Then, as you stand up, your upper body returns to a more upright position.
 And it’s the muscles in the trunk, the spinal erectors in particular, that are doing much of the work .

-In terms of their effects on the quads, the squat and hack squat have much in common.
+In terms of their effects on the quads, the free-weight squat and the machine hack squat have much in common.

 - Hack Squat